-Find affordable insurance that works for you in Delaware.
+Find affordable auto insurance that works for you in Delaware.
 Compare quotes from over 100 top companies.

-Compare quotes from close to 20 insurance companies that provide coverage throughout Delaware.
+Compare quotes from dozens of insurance companies that provide coverage throughout Delaware.
 Enter your ZIP code below to get started.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Delaware drivers without a recent at-fault accident save 35% on their car insurance, on average — above the national average of 32%.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.